ruslanmv/ruslanmv.github.io/_pages/projects.md

 Programming Language,C,C++ ,Fortran, CUDA

  In this project, the Italian Association of Insurers enquired RED about some flood model results previously obtained for Italy and the South East of Europe in a different project.
 RED carried out an exhaustive analysis to evaluate the consistency of the flood event generation process, in the case of both defended and undefended areas, thus taking into account the asset vulnerability.
 Methodological and technical improvements were suggested to obtain a more accurate representation of the flood hazard in Italy, the results of the G-Cat model were analyzed for the 2014 flood of Modena (Italy), for residential buildings, using an exposure dataset.
 My role in this project was to help the software developers the porting of the code to CUDA and setup the GPUs ready to the servers for debugging on-premises servers.
 This program is useful to determine the risk of flooding for some geographical areas.

 <img src="https://github.com/ruslanmv/ruslanmv.github.io/raw/master/assets/images/rec.jpg" style="zoom:75%;" />

+The code is private and belong to the [RED Risk Engineering](https://www.redrisk.com/)

 <script async defer src="https://buttons.github.io/buttons.js"></script>